Organization

 About this Opportunity

-Join the Board of Trustees of theMt.
-Kearsarge Indian Museum(MKIM), and become a driving force behind this gem of a museum and cultural center, whose mission is to serve as a living center for artistic expression, traditional values, and contributions from past and contemporary Native life.
+Join the Board of Trustees at the Mt.
+Kearsarge Indian Museum (MKIM)and help shape the future of this unique museum and cultural center.
+Our mission is to serve as a living center for artistic expression, traditional values, and contributions from past and contemporary Native life.

 Trustee Expectations